marcomaronese/QGAN-pennylane-pytorch/README.md

 # QGAN-pennylane-pytorch

-Task definition:

-We have implemented a quantum GAN that reproduces elements of the Bars and Stripes dataset.
+I have implemented a quantum GAN that reproduces elements of the Bars and Stripes dataset.
 The Bars and Stripes dataset consists of rectangular images that contain only black or white pixels.
 Everything is fine image is "striped" (all pixels in the same row are of the